-- 1. Carry your Student ID card with you at all times while on campus. - Keep car doors locked and all valuables out of sight and park only in designated areas. - 3.
+- 1. Carry your Student ID card with you at all times while on campus. - 2.
+Keep car doors locked and all valuables out of sight and park only in designated areas. - 3.
 Never leave your purse, bookbag, laptop computer, palm pilot, math calculator, etc., unattended.
 Carry your money, driver's license, and credit cards on your person if possible. - 4.
 Keep your Residence Hall room locked at all times; keep room key in your possession.
 Students should never leave laundry or other personal property unattended. - 5.
 Mark all books and personal property for identification.
 Students should not leave them unattended. - 6.
 Stay in well-lighted areas at night.
 Students should try to avoid traveling across campus alone and report any poorly lighted areas. - 7.
 Stay on sidewalks as much as possible and watch for protruding roots and fallen limbs when traveling across campus. - 8.
 Report any suspicious activities or persons by calling 911 or by contacting any college official. - 9.
 Keep to the right at blind corners and use a handrail when using stairs. - 10.
-Keep bicycles, roller blades, etc. off sidewalks, grass, tennis courts, or inside any building on campus.
+Keep bicycles, roller blades, etc. off sidewalks, grass, tennis courts, or inside any building.
 Skateboards are not allowed on campus. - 11.
+The possession, use, or storage of electronic equipment such as Hoverboards, Swagways, IO Hawks, Skywalkers, Segways and any similar devices is prohibited anywhere on the Chipola College Campus, including in residence halls and apartments.
+This applies to all members of the campus community, and has been enacted to mitigate potential on-campus safety hazards. - 12.
 Use caution when approaching cross-walks, and remember, the pedestrian has the right of way.
-Campus speed limit is 15 mph. - 12.
+Campus speed limit is 15 mph. - 13.
 In case of fire, immediately evacuate the building in an orderly fashion.
-Reentry to the building will not be permitted until properly authorized by the fire department or College administration.

-- 13. In case of bomb threat, immediately evacuate the building in an orderly fashion.
+Reentry to the building will not be permitted until properly authorized by the fire department or College administration. - 14.
+In case of bomb threat, immediately evacuate the building in an orderly fashion.
 If the campus is to be totally evacuated, leave campus at once in a safe and orderly manner.
-If you see any unusual object, notify the proper authorities, but do not touch it. - 14.
-Report any violence immediately by calling 911 and then notify the Vice President of Student Affairs (718-2209 or 718-2407) or any other employee. - 15.
-In case of hurricane or other disaster, the decision to close the College will be based upon whether a life threatening situation is determined to exist or is projected to exist during the time classes are scheduled.
-For information concerning school closure, call (850)526-2761 or tune in to one of the local television or radio stations. - 16.
-For incidents of seizure or other medical emergencies contact the nearest college employee and then report immediately to the Human Resources Office (718-2269 or 718-2205) or the Vice President of Student Affairs (718-2209 or 718-2407) for assistance.
+If you see any unusual object, notify the proper authorities, but do not touch it. - 15.
+Report any violence immediately by calling 911 and then notify the Vice President of Student Affairs (718-2209 or 718-2407) or any other employee.

+16. In case of hurricane or other disaster, the decision to close the College will be based upon whether a life threatening situation is determined to exist or is projected to exist during the time classes are scheduled.
+For information concerning school closure, call (850)526-2761 or tune in to one of the local television or radio stations.

+17. For incidents of seizure or other medical emergencies contact the nearest college employee and then report immediately to the Human Resources Office (718-2269 or 718-2205) or the Vice President of Student Affairs (718-2209 or 718-2407) for assistance.